 Status

 Highest annual maximum 8-hour concentration of carbon monoxide in the Tahoe Basin from 1980 to present.
+Note there are two trend lines as a separate trend line was created once the station was relocated to the TRPA building at Stateline, Nevada.

 Evaluation Map